findelabs/tackd/README.md

 ## Limits

-- Data max age is currently capped at one month
+- Data max age is currently capped at seven years
+- Default retention duration is one month
 - Payloads are only accepted up to 200MB